-The On-Campus Certificate in Museum Studies is an 18-credit program designed for U.S. students who already hold at least a master’s degree in a related area or for foreign museum professionals who wish to study one or more aspects of museum work in the United States.
-The program usually takes one year to complete and coursework includes:
+The on-campus Certificate in Museum Studies is an 18-credit program (12 credits of coursework combined with 6 credits of internships) designed for U.S. students who already hold at least a Master’s degree in a related area or for foreign museum professionals who wish to study one or more aspects of museum work in the United States.

 Full-time students complete the program in one calendar year.

 The On-Campus Certificate Program is a graduate level certificate and is comprised of 18 credits.
 As a certificate student, you will take 12 credits of Museum Studies courses and 6 credits of internships.
 However, as an on-campus certificate student, you will be in courses with master’s students.

 All Certificate students in the Museum Studies program are required to complete at least one internship.
 You may elect to take all or part of your internship experience in local museums or cultural organizations or elsewhere in the US or abroad.
 Internships must meet university requirements and are subjected to approval and oversight by the internship coordinator.

 Utilizing the connections of our faculty and the proximity of our campus, our students have found opportunities at many acclaimed cultural institutions.
 While we recommend that most students take two 3-credit internships, we recognize that this will not be appropriate for everyone.

 Students should read the Internship Information Packet (PDF) for all internship requirements and procedures.
 If you have any questions, please contact the Museum Program at [email protected].

 ADMISSIONS & FUNDING